-Heron II from Devon is nominated for Classic Boat’s ‘Restored Sailing Vessel over 40ft’ award.
+Heron II from Devon Wins the Classic Boat’s ‘Restored Sailing Vessel over 40ft’ award.

 Devon born sailor Aaron Ashton has spent 3 years restoring a classic sailing yacht with the help of Jimmy Green Marine who supplied all the standing and running rigging.